-Audit, Risk, & Compliance committee
+Audit, Risk & Compliance Committee Membership

 The members, including the Chairman of the Committee, shall be appointed by the Board.
 The Committee shall comprise at least three independent non-executive directors of the Bank.
-The members during the year were Mr. Seth Nii Sodjah Quao (Chairman), Mr. Kennedy Wiafe Effah (member) and Mrs. Rosalyn Darkwa (member).
-Mr. Seth Nii Sodjah Quao stepped down from this committee, and a new member Mr. David Emmanuel Annan Oddoye was appointed as a new Chairman.
+The members during the year were Mr. David Oddoye (Chairman), Mr. Kennedy Wiafe Effah (member) and Mrs. Rosalyn Darkwa (member).

-- Develop strategic goals which set the context for risk management and control activities throughout the Bank. - Review the design, completeness and effectiveness of the risk management framework relative to the Bank's activities. - Monitor the management of significant risks to the Bank's business objectives and satisfying itself that less significant risks are also being actively managed. - Review significant breaches, or potential breaches of regulations and the steps taken to ensure that the underlying root causes of any regulatory control failures are being addressed. - Ensuring that the Bank has in place a designated Compliance function which is adequately staffed by appropriately trained and competent persons with sufficient authority to perform their role. - Establish and maintain a culture of compliance awareness and promote the adoption of appropriate ethical and compliance standards. - Ensure that both Directors and Staffs are duly trained at least twice per year as required by Section 41(1a) of the Anti-Money Laundering (Amendment) Act 2014 (Act 874).
+- Develop strategic goals which set the context for risk management and control activities throughout the Bank. - Review the design, completeness and effectiveness of the risk management framework relative to the Bank's activities. - Monitor the management of significant risks to the Bank's business objectives and satisfying itself that less significant risks are also being actively managed. - Review significant breaches, or potential breaches of regulations and the steps taken to ensure that the underlying root causes of any regulatory control failures are being addressed. - Ensuring that the Bank has in place a designated Compliance function which is adequately staffed by appropriately trained and competent persons with sufficient authority to perform their role.

-- Review significant accounting and reporting issues, including complex or unusual transactions, and understand their impact on the financial statement. - Consider the effectiveness of the Bank's internal control systems, including information technology security and control. - Review with Management and the Head of Internal Audit the internal audit charter, activities, staffing, and organizational structure of the internal audit function. - Review the effectiveness of the system for monitoring compliance with laws and regulations and the results of management's investigation and follow-up
+- Establish and maintain a culture of compliance awareness and promote the adoption of appropriate ethical and compliance standards. - Ensure that both Directors and Staffs are duly trained at least twice per year as required by Section 41(1a) of the Anti-Money Laundering (Amendment) Act, 2014 (Act 874). - Review significant accounting and reporting issues, including complex or unusual transactions, and understand their impact on the financial statement. - Consider the effectiveness of the Bank's internal control systems, including information technology security and control. - Review with Management and the Head of Internal Audit the internal audit charter, activities, staffing, and organizational structure of the internal audit function. - Review the effectiveness of the system for monitoring compliance with laws and regulations and the results of management's investigation and follow-up